yavuzkaraca/bachelor-thesis/README.md

 ## Overview
-This research explores the application of Large Language Models (LLMs) to automate the validation of Software Requirements Specifications (SRS) for completeness.
-By leveraging models such as GPT-4 and LLaMA3, the study aims to detect incomplete elements in SRS documents.
-The process involves sequentially feeding SRS documents to LLMs, along with specific prompts instructing them to identify instances of incompleteness.
-The LLMs then generate validation reports in CSV format.
-Experiments were conducted using various datasets and prompting techniques, with the F1 score serving as the primary performance metric.
+Traditional validation of SRS completeness is a manual, complex, and time-consuming process that often results in overlooked requirements, potentially increasing costs.
+Large Language Models (LLMs) offer a potential solution by automating the detection of incom- pleteness in SRS documents.
+This work defines completeness types and evaluates state of the art LLMs’ ability to correctly identify violations of them.
+The evaluation used various prompt strategies, including generated knowledge, few-shot, and chain-of-thought, with performance measured across multiple levels of completeness.
+Results showed GPT-4o achieved an overall F1 score of 0.3, with precision consistently higher than recall across all types.
+Validating completeness by understanding the document’s content had lowest precision, while detecting gaps such as missing labels and references exhibited the lowest recall.
+Overall, LLMs provide a useful supporting tool, but thorough validation still requires human oversight.

 ## Structure
 - **Dataset**
   - Original
   - Modified
   - Gold Standard
-- **Paper**: Holds presentation and thesis along with the diagrams used in them
+- **Misc**: Holds few minor experiments relating to Ollama's capabilities
 - **Out**: Holds the following experiments, each with results, evaluation, and plots
   - Exploration
   - Advanced